 Start with dry goods

 Dry, non-perishable items can be the building blocks for some delicious, inexpensive and filling meals.
 Rice, pasta and oats are all affordable and have endless potential.
+(Just look at these 30-minute pasta meals!)
 A few glass jars will keep items organized and visible without taking up too much shelf space.
 Potatoes can be stored in a cool dark place, and you only need to keep a few on hand.

 Always have canned items on hand